davidmarne/flutter_built_redux/README.md

 }
 ```

-### Notes
+## Notes
-I'm maintaing this repository for personal usage.
-It can be removed at any time.
+I'm maintaining this repository for personal use.
+When and if those changes are merged in the default repository, I will remove this repository.
+If you want to use it for production, I recommend you to fork it.